markmackensen/attack_layer_builder/README.md

 *Figure 5: Example of the generated JSON file as it appears when opened.*

 ### Contributing
-Contributions to the attack_layer_builder are welcome!
+Contributions are welcome!
 Before creating a pull request or issue, please check for existing issues or enhancement requests.
 If you have a suggestion that would make this better, please fork the repo and create a pull request, or open a new issue with the appropriate tag.
 Don't forget to give the project a star!
 Thanks again!

 ### License